-1. How can we divorce in Italy and where?
+1. How can we divorce in Italy, and where?

 Divorce in Italy always follows a judicial proceeding.
-The couple or one of the spouses must lodge an application for divorce (ricorso) in front of the competent Court.
+The couple, or one of the spouses, must lodge an application for divorce (ricorso) in front of the competent court.

 - when the other spouse has obtained abroad the annulment or the termination of the marriage;

 3. How long does it take to divorce in Italy?

 Two different periods of time apply after the phase of separation, depending on if it was judicial or consensual.